Works Needing Certification

 In order to achieve the objective and requirements of the legislation, the scope of those electrical works that will require certification have been defined.
 They will be controlled and enforced through the certification system.

 Controlled Works are those electrical works which come under the scope of the new regulatory system at the outset.
 As stated previously, these are electrical works for which a certificate needs to be issued.
-The issuance of a certificate for Controlled Works can only be carried out by a Registered Electrical Contractor or an Inspector of one of the two Safety Supervisory Bodies (RECI or ECSSA).
+The issuance of a certificate for Controlled Works can only be carried out by a Registered Electrical Contractor or an Inspector of from the Safety Supervisory Bodies (RECI known under the brand of Safe Electric).
 The issuance of a certificate provides confirmation that the electrical work carried out has been tested and its safety verified in line with the national standard (as prescribed in the National Wiring Rules).These works are significant enough, in the context of electrical safety, to be “controlled” through the issuance of a Completion Certificate.

 Therefore whilst decisions on a number of the types of installations considered above are relatively straightforward, others are more complex.

 “Like for like” replacements of switches, sockets, lighting fittings and/or additions to an existing circuit is frequently carried out in this country.
-While this must also be in compliance with the Technical Rules, these types of electrical works sit outside the Defined Scope of Controlled Works.
+While this must also be in compliance with the Technical Rules, these types of electrical works sit outside the Defined Scope of Controlled Works or Restricted Works.

-For clarity, the table below now sets out clearly the definition of Controlled Works as prescribed.
+For clarity, the tables below sets out clearly the definition of Controlled Works as prescribed.

 Controlled Works are major electrical installation works (including additions, alterations and/or extensions) which are covered by the National Wiring Rules and which involve any of the laid out in items 1 to 5 below.